lee-borlace/SafetyDiscussions/readme.md

 # Assumptions
 - SharePoint Online not on-premises
-- Outcome and location are text fields
+- Outcome and location are text fields (for simplified PoC)
 - ES6-compatible browser e.g. latest Chrome / IE / Firefox
 - Observer is not explicitly recorded, it's just the Created By field in SharePoint.